Course Outline

 Querying, creating, and updating data using Entity Framework Core

-Using MVC filter pipeline
+Using the MVC filter pipeline

 Using the ASP.NET Core Identity system